Tianjin Grand Theatre: Tianjin Cultural Centre

-In March 2009, the Tianjin Municipal Government initiated a public bidding for the cultural centre's architectural design plan.
+In March 2009, the Tianjin Municipal Government initiated a public bidding for the cultural center's architectural design plan.
 For the grand theatre, four plans submitted by well-known architects such as Rem Koolhaas and Meinhard von Gerkan were selected into the second round.
 The design plan for the theatre raised an extensive discussion and interest in Tianjin.

 On May 25, 2009, Huang Xingguo, the then mayor of Tianjin, presided at the meeting of the Standing Committee of Tianjin Municipality and heard the report of different plans for the design of the cultural centre.
 The final design plan for the Tianjin Grand Theatre (including its venues) was then decided.
 The plan from Gerkan, Marg and Partners and East China Architectural Design & Research Institute Co., Ltd. won the bidding at last.
 From June 3 to 12, 2009, public opinions about the Design Plan for the Cultural Centre of Tianjin Municipality were solicited through the coverage of news medias and display in Tianjin Planning Exhibition Hall.
 In September, the construction of the new theatre began.
 Zhang Gaoli, the Communist Party Secretary of Tianjin at that time visited the construction site personally for many times and facilitated the scheduled completion.

 On May 4, 2011, Culture, Broadcasting, Film & TV administration of Tianjin Municipality, the responsible authority of the Tianjin Grand Theatre signed the contract of entrusted operation and management with Beijing Qu Dong Culture & Media Co., Ltd. The latter one took the responsibility of running and managing the theatre.
 Thereafter, the Tianjin Grand Theatre separated from the Auditorium (which was operated and managed by Tianjin Hotel Group).
 The government-directed model turned into market-based one.

 Earlier in 2012, the Tianjin Grand Theatre was completed and put into use before the meeting of the 10th Tianjin Municipality's People's Congress.
 On April 22, 2012, the pilot run started, and the first performance was successfully staged.
 On April 27, symphony was first staged in the concert hall.
 From April 29 to May 7, the inaugural performances and ceremony were held in the grand theatre.

 From May 1 to June 30, 2013, the first International Chamber Music Festival in Tianjin was hosted in the Tianjin Grand Theatre.
 19 concerts including performances from the violinist Anne-Sophie Mutter, Gidon Kremer, Chamber Music team of the Philadelphia Orchestra, the Emerson String Quartet, Chinese pianist Chen Sa, Erhu player Yu Hongmei, Guqin player Wu Na and more than one hundred artists were staged in the theatre.
 In addition, these artists went to the local community to help people better appreciate the beauty of chamber music.

 Since the opening of the theatre, the Philadelphia Orchestra, the Mariinsky Orchestra, Japan's NHK Symphony Orchestra and other top-level art ensembles all performed here.

+In October 2017, Tianjin Drive Culture Media Co. failed to win the bid to operate the Tianjin Grand Theater, and Beijing Poly Theater Company took over the Tianjin Grand Theater in December.